m1balcerak/PhysRegTumor/README.md

 The dictionary is saved as a NumPy file named:
 `tissue_data4D_epoch{epoch}.npy`

 The results are stored in the same resolution as the input data, ensuring compatibility for further analysis.
 Takes around 3h on RTX 6000 per patient.
+22 GB of memory required.

 ## Data